Diocese of Ciudad Guayana

-The Roman Catholic Diocese of Ciudad Guayana (Dioecesis Civitatis Guayanensis) is a diocese located in the city of Ciudad Guayana in the Ecclesiastical province of Ciudad Bolívar in Venezuela.
+The Diocese of Ciudad Guayana (Dioecesis Civitatis Guayanensis) is a Latin Church diocese of the Catholic Church located in the city of Ciudad Guayana, Venezuela.
+It is in the ecclesiastical province of Ciudad Bolívar.

 History

-On 20 August 1979 Blessed John Paul II established the Diocese of Ciudad Guayana from the Metropolitan Archdiocese of Ciudad Bolívar.
+On 20 August 1979, Pope John Paul II established the Diocese of Ciudad Guayana from the Archdiocese of Ciudad Bolívar.

+In the 2010s, a shortage of priests and religious communities strained the diocese's finances and ability to do "their best to respond to the corporal and spiritual challenges bred by widespread poverty and violence."